Form 8.3 - The Vanguard Group, Inc.: GXO Logistics, Inc

 DJ Form 8.3 - The Vanguard Group, Inc.: GXO Logistics, Inc

-The Vanguard Group, Inc. ( ) Form 8.3 - The Vanguard Group, Inc.: GXO Logistics, Inc 07-March-2022 / 14:04 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+The Vanguard Group, Inc. ( ) Form 8.3 - The Vanguard Group, Inc.: GXO Logistics, Inc 08-March-2022 / 13:52 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------